ahmedmos3ad/inova_fcm/README.md

 end
 ```

-Replace the placeholder values with your actual AWS credentials.
+Replace the placeholder values with your actual Firebase credentials.

 ## Contributing